sagold/json-schema-benchmark/reports/jsonschema.md

 `all integers are multiples of 0.5, if overflow is handled, valid if optional overflow handling is implemented`|Expected result: `true` but validator returned: `false`
 `validation of date-time strings, a invalid day in date-time string`|Expected result: `false` but validator returned: `true` `validation of date-time strings, an invalid offset in date-time string`|Expected result: `false` but validator returned: `true`
-`validation of an internationalized e-mail addresses, an invalid idn e-mail address`|Expected result: `false` but validator returned: `true`
-`validation of an internationalized e-mail addresses, an invalid e-mail address`|Expected result: `false` but validator returned: `true`
 `validation of internationalized host names, illegal first char U+302E Hangul single dot tone mark`|Expected result: `false` but validator returned: `true`
 `validation of internationalized host names, contains illegal char U+302E Hangul single dot tone mark`|Expected result: `false` but validator returned: `true`
 `validation of internationalized host names, a host name with a component too long`|Expected result: `false` but validator returned: `true`